bueltge/wp-offline/readme.txt

 Donate link: http://bueltge.de/wunschliste/
 Tags: offline
 Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 4.0-beta
-Stable tag: 0.8
+Stable tag: 0.9

-Deactivate autoupdate for core, plugins, themes and http calls
+Block external calls, like http for scripts, styles, updates.

 == Description ==
-Deactivate autoupdate for core, plugins,themes and http calls
+Deactivate autoupdate for core, plugins,themes and http calls Replaces also all instances of Gravatar with a empty value.

 See also the [Repo](https://github.com/bueltge/WP-Offline/) on github for issues and fork it for your improvements; also you can see an detailed [changelog](https://github.com/bueltge/WP-Offline/commits/master) from the commits.